What is coffee processing and how does it affect taste?

 1. Washed Processed Coffee

 In washed-process coffee, after sorting for ripeness, the cherries are fed through a mechanical 'de-pulper' to remove the skin and some of the fruit from around the seed.
 If you've ever bitten into fruits such as cherries or apricots you notice that some fruit still clings to the seed.
-In washed processed coffees this 'mucilage' is removed by soaking the seeds in large tanks for fresh water - hence the name 'washed.'
+In washed processed coffees this 'mucilage' is removed by soaking the seeds in large tanks of fresh water - hence the name 'washed.'

 Washed coffees undergo very little modification during their processing and thus have been sought out historically as a measure of quality and 'transparent' way to taste terroir and variety.
 They are valued for their consistency and are higher in acidity with complex but clear flavors compared to natural and honey processed coffees.